Duffleman/dflimg/README.md

 #### `GET /{hash}`

-Links to the image or file.
+Links to the resource.
 Serves the content directly!

-#### `GET /:{label}`
+#### `GET /:{shortcut}`

-Links to the image or file through one of it's labels.
+Links to the resource through one of it's shortcuts.
 Serves the content directly!

 ## client/cli

 A CLI tool that allows you to upload files to the above server!
-Ru
+More information on this soon.

 ### Install